All Episodes

 We've been hearing Republican officials like Randy Evans say what this official just said for weeks.

-When the convention opens in Cleveland in mid-July, roughly 200 delegates will arrive as free agents unbound by the results of primaries or caucus in their states.
+And back to the story, when the convention opens in Cleveland in mid-July, roughly 200 delegates will arrive as free agents, unbound by the results of primaries or caucus in their states.

-Trump's campaigns confident they can win as many of them as they must in order to get to 1237 on the first ballot.
+Trump's campaign's confident they can win as many of them as they must in order to get to 1237 on the first ballot.

-Yeah, Trump has to get to 1237, but there's a lot of lot of talk about, well, well, what's the real number?
+Yeah, Trump has to get to 1237, but there's a lot of talk about, well, what's the real number, says another RNC member.

 What's the real number?

-According to the political story, that 1237 is a number.
+So this is how they're beginning to think now, according to the political story, that 1237 is a number.

 What is the real number?